 3.2.4 The reasons justifying the decision to assign compensation plans based on financial instruments not issued by UniCredit, such as financial instruments issued by its subsidiaries, its parent companies or third parties; in the event the aforesaid financial instruments are not negotiated on regulated markets, the issuer shall provide information as to the criteria adopted for the calculation of the value attributable to such financial instruments.

-The 2013 ESOP Plan does not contemplate the allocation of similar financial instruments.
+The Plan Let's Share for 2015 does not contemplate the allocation of similar financial instruments.

 3.2.5 The evaluations, with respect to the relevant tax and accounting implications, taken into account in the definition of the plans.